mindaffect/Headset/README.md

 # Support

-If you run into issues, either raise  an issue directly on github, or contact the developers on [gitter](https://gitter.im/mindaffect) -- to complain,complement or just chat.
+If you run into issues, either raise  an issue directly on github.